kendallroth/my-days/README.md

 > **NOTE:** Remember to update the semantic `versionName` **and** increment `androidVersionCode`/`iosBuildNumber` in `app.config.ts` before each release/deployment!

+### Locally

+Builds can be run locally to avoid waiting in Expo Build queues and monthly plan limitations.
+To run local builds, add the `--local` flag to the `eas build` command.

+Android builds produce an `.apk` file that can be installed on a device, while iOS builds produce an `.ipa` that can be installed from a Mac onto a connected device.

+> **WARNING:** Local iOS builds seem to fail with not finding `hermes` runtime, and should use `jsc` for the JS engine (do not commit!).
+Additionally, iOS logs can be found by opening XCode, then selecting "Devices and Simulators" and selecting the connected device.

 ### Credentials ([docs](https://docs.expo.dev/app-signing/app-credentials/))

 Credentials are managed entirely by EAS, to avoid losing local credentials.